The Bob and Sheri Show: Todd

 "Super Todd" Haller, the show's former producer, screens all the callers and also appears on the air occasionally.
-He was nominated for Billboards Music Director of the Year in 1996 for his work at WCHZ in Augusta, GA.
+He was nominated for Billboards Music Director of the Year in 1996 for his work at WCHZ in Augusta, Georgia.
 He has two children.
-Retired from the show in February 2021.
+He retired from the show in February 2021.

 Doc

 Kary "Doc" Bowser joined the show as the show's producer in April 2021.
-Doc was formerly the producer of the Matt & Ramona Show on 107.9 the Link.
+Doc was formerly the producer of the Matt & Ramona Show on 107.9 The Link.

 Lamar

 As The People's Movie Critic, Lamar Richardson gives a weekly film review on the show, usually on Friday.
-As a proud Anheuser-Busch employee, Lamar rates each movie on his "Bud Scale."
+As a proud former Anheuser-Busch employee, Lamar rates each movie on his "Bud Scale."
 Ratings range from "Zero Buds" to "A full six-pack of Budweiser," though a terrific movie might earn a twelve-pack, and a terrible one may receive a "Warm Zima."
 Lamar has also on occasion replaced Bob or Sheri in their absence.
 Lamar has three children, and has worked various jobs outside of radio, most notably an independent video rental store called "Ole Time Video" which was driven out of business by its inability to compete with Blockbuster Video; Richardson's humorous bitterness about this failure is often referred to in running gags due to his status as movie reviewer.